PowerDNS/pdns/docs/markdown/types.md

 for information on how to configure PowerDNS to serve records synthesized from ALIAS records.

+## CAA
+Since 4.0.0.
+The "Certification Authority Authorization" record, specified in [RFC 6844](https://tools.ietf.org/html/rfc6844), is used to specify Certificate Authorities that may issue certificates for a domain.

 ## CERT
 Specialised record type for storing certificates, defined in [RFC 2538](http://tools.ietf.org/html/rfc2538).